Polymer/old-docs-site/app/2.0/docs/upgrade.md

 ### Polymer DOM APIs {#polymer-dom-apis}

-Hybrid and legacy elements can continue to use existing DOM APIs, but may require some changes.
+Hybrid and legacy elements can continue to use existing Polymer DOM APIs, but may require some changes.
 Class-based elements should use native DOM APIs.

 #### Hybrid elements: update Polymer.dom usage {#hybrid-elements-update-polymer-dom-usage}